Orit Gadiesh: Biography

-Gadiesh was born in Haifa, Israel, in 1951, the daughter of a Berlin-born Israel Defense Forces Colonel Falk Gadiesh and his Ukrainian-born wife Pninah, a nurse.
-After completing her compulsory service in the IDF, in the office of the Deputy Chief of Staff Ezer Weizman, Gadiesh studied at Hebrew University of Jerusalem, graduating in 1975 with a bachelor's degree in psychology.
+Gadiesh was born Orit Grunfeld in Haifa, Israel, in 1951, to a Berlin-born Israel Defense Forces Colonel Falk Gadiesh (né Grunfeld) and his Ukrainian-born wife Pninah, a nurse.
+Her family changed the surname Grunfeld to its Hebrew equivalent Gadiesh after requested by David Ben-Gurion.
+She completed her compulsory IDF service in the office of the Deputy Chief of Staff Ezer Weizman.
+She then studied at Hebrew University of Jerusalem, graduating in 1975 with a bachelor's degree in psychology.
 Gadiesh graduated from Harvard Business School in 1977 in the top 5 percent of her class (Baker Scholar) and was awarded the Brown prize for the most outstanding marketing student.
+She was elected chairman of Bain & Company in July 1993 and has been at the helm for over 30 years.

 Forbes has listed her among the world's 100 most powerful women four times since 2004.
 A frequent business speaker and journal contributor, Gadiesh is co-author of Lessons from Private Equity Any Company Can Use.

+Gadiesh is a member of the Board of Trustees of the World Economic Forum.
+In May 2020, Gadish was elected as a term member of MIT Corporation.